ansible-injection/ansible-gcp-iaas/README.md

 <hr>

 Do provisioning,
+- `cd gcp`, then
 - Run `ansible-playbook gcp/provision.yaml`

 <hr>

-Complete inventory either static or dynamic (possible some bugs),
+Do configuration, either _static_ or _dynamic_
-- Static
+- Static inventory
-    - Edit host file, manually.
+    - Edit `hosts` file, manually.
 Use network Tags in GCP to draw the arhitecture.
+    - Run, `ansible-playbook configuration.yaml -i hosts`
+        - This still needs `ansible.cfg` and remote_user values.
-- Dynamic
+- Dynamic inventory
     - `ansible-inventory -i inventory.gcp.yaml --list --export  --output .tmp ` to see the inventory.
-    - use `-i inventory.gcp.yaml` as parameter to define inventory where necessary
+    - Run `ansible-playbook configuration.yaml -i inventory.gcp.yaml` as parameter to define inventory where necessary.
+        - This still needs `ansible.cfg` and remote_user values.

 ### Notes about roles